 What is creatine?

 To start, what exactly is creatine?
 Creatine is a protein building block, or an amino acid derivative, made from the amino acids glycine and arginine.
-It is both made in the body (endogenous) and found in foods you eat, such as meat and fish (exogenous).
-Creatine is stored in the skeletal muscles and used as energy during high-intensity and short-duration exercise (like lifting weights).
-Supplemental creatine works by increasing the amount of creatine phosphate in the muscles, which helps produce more adenosine triphosphate (ATP), the primary energy source for muscular contraction.
-For those of you who remember learning physiology, you might remember the ATP-PCr energy system, and PCr stands for phosphocreatine.
+It is made both in the body (endogenous) and found in foods you eat, such as meat and fish (exogenous).
+Creatine is stored in skeletal muscles and used as an energy source during high-intensity, short-duration exercise (such as weight lifting).

 Benefits of Creatine